Darnel-K/ApacheCodeFileHandlers/README.md

 >
 > 4. Alter repository permissions to allow the web server access.
 Would recommend changing ownership of the repository to the web server user and changing file permissions to 775 or 755.
 > 5. Restart / Reload the apache server.
+> 6.  rename 'sample.config.json' to 'config.json'.
+> 7. Modify 'config.json' to suit your needs.